What to Expect, How to Prepare, Go and Enjoy

 “It’s very easy to read and digest.
 Really nicely presented with not too much information on each page to overwhelm you.
 The link to the website that shows how much they pay in rent at each university and how much they spend on food etc is a great idea.
 It’s useful to get an idea of monthly outgoings and that looks spot on!”

 "This book is helpful on so many counts.
 I'm a planner and the timeline is really useful in telling me what my daughter needs to do and by what date.
 Also, the money section prepares us for how much we'll need to give her and how much she'll need to pay back when she graduates.
 It's brilliant: one place to go to for everything we need to know."

 “This is amazing.
 Totally understandable even to a non-uni goer like me.
 So well written and I can totally see why both students and parents would benefit from reading it.”

 About the author.
 Melissa Scallan is a journalist and an adviser to UCAS.
 She has a background in research and a Master’s degree in psychology from the London School of Economics.
-My daughter started university in September 2018.
+Her daughter started university in September 2018.
 She returns home occasionally with large bags of laundry.

 Complementing the book, Melissa delivers online and in-person talks to sixth form students where she addresses their concerns and provides them with reassurance about life as a university student.